 - Knowledge of subsidized and private housing resources and regulations preferred.

-- Bilingual skills a plus.
+- Bilingual skills preferred.

 Housing Stabilization Advocate